FishBallSandwich/brawlstars-recommendation-engine/.github/pull_request_template.md

-## Feature Description
+## PR Description

 <!--
-Describe the feature, the PR title should be formatted like 'Feature: XXX' We are using feature branch workflow, the branch name should also be formatted like 'feature/XXX' -->
+Describe the feature, the PR title should be formatted like 'Feature: XXX' or 'Fix: XXX' We are using feature branch workflow, the branch name should also be formatted like 'feature/XXX'...etc -->

 ## Check list